ossf/scorecard/gitcache/README.md

 1. Security-Policy - Checks for a file name within the tarball.
 1. Packaging - Checks for a file content within the tarball.

-The number of checks within scorecard https://github.com/ossf/scorecard#checks is `14` out of which12` use GitHub API's.
+The number of checks within scorecard https://github.com/ossf/scorecard#checks is `14` out of which `12` use GitHub API's.
 The two that do not use the GitHub APIs are `Fuzzing` and `CII`.

 With the above strategy, we have reduced around **41%** of the GitHub API calls.